leontedev/CupcakeCorner/README.md

 ### regres.in
 This is a good way to test the networking layer of an app.
 When you send a request, to whatever path, it will send back the same data as a response.

+## Day 76 - Accessibility Challenge
+1. The check out view in Cupcake Corner uses an image that doesn’t add anything to the UI, so find a way to make the screenreader not read it out.